 "Aloha is being a part of all, and all being a part of me.
 When there is pain - it is my pain.
 When there is joy - it is also mine.
 I respect all that is as part of the Creator and part of me.
 I will not willfully harm anyone or anything.
 When food is needed I will take only my need and explain why it is being taken.
 The earth, the sky, the sea are mine to care for, to cherish and to protect.
 This is Hawaiian - this is Aloha!"

 To the people of Hawai’i, the islands aren’t just a place to call home, they’re a place to serve; to preserve.
-In a time where the rest of the world is only waking up to the dire needs of our planet, Hawai’ians have always known the dearly precious value of their miraculous islands.
-They have an incredible, bottomless sense of respect for the land and waters that sustain their very lives.
-What we couldn't learn from this.
+In a time where the rest of the world is only waking up to the dire needs of our planet, Hawai’ians have always known the true value of their islands.
+They have an incredible sense of respect for the land and waters that sustain their lives.

 it's this reverence, the warm, welcoming nature of the aloha spirit and the stunning landscape that come together to make the islands one of the most unforgettable places on earth.